wjzhengsh/blockchain/get_start.md

 # Govern Enterprise Plan network
 {: #getting-started-with-blockchain}

 {{site.data.keyword.blockchainfull}} Platform Enterprise Plan provides a blockchain network with high security, integrity, scalability, and performance.
-You can quickly provision a fully functional network and use the Network Monitor, which is a GUI dashboard, to immediately run [chaincode](glossary.html#chaincode) and applications without having to design and configure a network for scratch.
+You can quickly provision a fully functional network and use the Network Monitor, which is a GUI dashboard, to immediately run [chaincode](glossary.html#chaincode) and applications without having to design and configure a network from scratch.
 {:shortdesc}

 **Note**: {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan provides a production environment.
 If you need a development and testing environment, see [About Starter Plan](starter_plan.html).